CenterOnBudget/r-intro-training/README.md

 ## Overview

 Intro to R based on analyzing trends in state higher education funding using data from [SHEEO](https://shef.sheeo.org/data-downloads/) and [BLS](https://www.bls.gov/cpi/research-series/home.htm).
-Concepts covered include simple base R syntax and [tidyverse](https://www.tidyverse.org/) tools for data import, cleaning, analysis, and export.
+Topics covered include basic R concepts and [tidyverse](https://www.tidyverse.org/) tools for data import, cleaning, analysis, and export.

 ## Resources

-This training draws on the work of [Hadley Wickham](http://hadley.nz/), [Garret Grolemund](https://rstudio.com/speakers/garrett-grolemund/), and [RStudio](https://rstudio.com/), whose educational resources have been invaluable to the R community.
-For more on the concepts covered in this training, check out:
+This training draws on the work of [Hadley Wickham](http://hadley.nz/), [Garrett Grolemund](https://rstudio.com/speakers/garrett-grolemund/), and [RStudio](https://rstudio.com/).
+For more on the concepts covered here, check out:

 - [R for Data Science](https://r4ds.had.co.nz/) by Hadley Wickham and Garrett Grolemund
 - [Hands-On Programming with R](https://rstudio-education.github.io/hopr/) by Garrett Grolemund
 - [Advanced R](https://adv-r.hadley.nz/index.html) by Hadley Wickham

-In addition to the above resources, this training also draws on [Teaching Tech Together](http://teachtogether.tech/en/index.html) by Greg Wilson.
-In particular, [these rules](http://teachtogether.tech/en/index.html#the-rules) are used as guiding principles.

-PS: Be sure to also check out [RStudio Cheatsheets](https://rstudio.com/resources/cheatsheets/) for quick desktop references on topics like data import, cleaning, and visualization.
-For a quick introduction to Git and GitHub, check out the [Git Handbook](https://guides.github.com/introduction/git-handbook/).
+Be sure to also check out [RStudio Cheatsheets](https://rstudio.com/resources/cheatsheets/) for quick desktop references on topics like data import, cleaning, and visualization.

-## Contact

-For questions about this repository, please reach out to Matt Saenz (vsaenz@cbpp.org).
+PS: For a quick introduction to Git and GitHub, check out the [Git Handbook](https://guides.github.com/introduction/git-handbook/).